sfcoy/jaxrs-people/README.md

 Notes
 --

-This implementation is *not portable* due to:
+This implementation is *not Java EE portable* due to:

  * the use of Hibernate OGM to store data in Mongo DB
  * the use of [Hibernate Validator](http://hibernate.org/validator/), which ships with WildFly.